SunnyDay2333/SunnyDay2333/README.md

 hello, I am**SunnyDay2333**or you call me "自然晴".

+My profile photo is momoka,who is a virtual character in *GirlsBandCry*

-Here are some ideas to get you started:
+Here are some introduction for me:

 - 🔭 I’m currently majoring in ComputerScience.
 - 🌱 I’m currently studying at hainu.